Dinamo Zagreb Logo

 Dinamo Zagreb Logo History

 Most of the Dinamo Zagreb emblems are similar in shape and color, but they can be roughly classified into two groups.
 The first is the most numerous.
-It includes round graphic signs with a pattern in the form of a red and white checkerboard.
+It includes round graphic signs with a red-and-white checkerboard pattern.
 The second category includes triangular heraldic shields with the letter “d” and a red five-pointed star on a blue background.
 Also available with “d” version without a shield.

 What is Dinamo Zagreb?

-Dinamo Zagreb – a professional soccer team from Croatia based in the city of Zagreb.
-It was founded in 1911 as HŠK Građanski and was relaunched under a new name in 1945.
+Dinamo Zagreb is a professional soccer team from Croatia, based in Zagreb.
+It was founded in 1911 as HŠK Građanski and was renamed in 1945.
 Today, it is the most successful club in the country, having won 23 Prva HNL titles, 6 Croatian Super Cups, 16 Croatian Cups, and 1 Yugoslav First League title.

 1926 – 1945